vivjamba/goals-for-gordon/README.md

 `git clone https://github.com/vivjamba/goals-for-gordon/`
 `cd goals-for-gordon`

-To make sure you can connect to the database, you need a server/config folder with a variables.env file containing the MONGODB_URL.
+To make sure you can connect to the database, you need a .env file containing the MONGODB_URL in the server root directory (goals-for-gordon/server).
 This file does not get committed.

 ### Running with Docker
 Ensure you download and run Docker daemon.